 SYA’s highest priority is to promote the health and safety of SYA students.
 While abroad, students are supported by a robust network of SYA adults trained in health and safety, including a Resident Director (RD), faculty, host parents and home office staff in Massachusetts.
 In addition, SYA provides students with necessary information so that they are empowered to conduct themselves in safe, healthy, and respectful ways.
 Finally, SYA offers decades of experience promoting student health and safety, and its schools operate in areas where students and staff have become integral members of the local community.

 SYA creates and maintains site-specific Emergency Action Plans that are informed by emerging safety concerns and current best practice.
 Each school site uses these plans to conduct drills and exercises for emergency preparedness.
-In the event of an emergency, SYA’s Incident Response Team (IRT) rapidly assesses the situation, implements appropriate responses, and communicates with students and parents as necessary via email or phone calls.
-The IRT comprises the SYA President, Head of Schools and Programs, Director of Operations, Health and Safety Coordinator, Senior Communications Officer and the appropriate RDs.
-SYA’s IRT meets proactively throughout the year to discuss, update and revise any action plans.
+In the event of an emergency, SYA’s Emergency Response Team (ERT) rapidly assesses the situation, implements appropriate responses, and communicates with students and parents as necessary via email or phone calls.
+The ERT comprises the SYA President, Head of Schools and Programs, Director of Operations, Health and Safety Coordinator, Senior Communications Officer and the appropriate RDs.
+SYA’s ERT meets proactively throughout the year to discuss, update and revise any action plans.

 Throughout the school year, SYA provides students with information and guidance to promote healthy and safe practices while living and traveling abroad.
 This guidance ranges from the importance of monitoring local news reports and being aware of travel delays, to conduct that minimizes unwarranted attention while traveling.
 In addition, SYA ensures that students have a phone with a local number so that they are always reachable and can communicate in the event of an emergency.